Hull beat 12-man Giants for fourth win

 McNamara's penalty stretched the lead before Savelio added Hull's second try.

-The Giants were reduced to 12 when Will Price was red carded for a dangerous tackle on Connor Wynne, but replied through Chris McQueen's late score.
+The Giants were reduced to 12 when Will Pryce was red carded for a dangerous tackle on Connor Wynne, but replied through Chris McQueen's late score.

 Hull were good value for their fourth victory of the season which put them level on points with fourth-placed Huddersfield, who arrived with four wins out of five but struggled to break down the home defence.